 If you have opted out or have left the Police Force at the date of your death, any survivors’ benefits would be based on any Deferred Pension to which you were entitled at the time.

-Adult survivors can include spouses, civil partners and declared partners who are not civil partners.
+Adult survivors can include spouses, civil partners and cohabiting partners who are not civil partners.
 Under the 2015 Scheme, all adult survivor pensions are payable for life, irrespective of whether the survivor remarries or forms a new partnership.
 If the adult survivor is also a member of the 2015 Scheme, he/she is still entitled to payment of an adult survivor’s benefit.

 Your spouse or civil partner is entitled to a pension from the 2015 Scheme if you die whilst receiving a pension or with an entitlement to receive a Deferred Pension when you reach your State Pension Age (SPA).
 The pension payable generally is 50% of your pension entitlement at the date of your death.